TEST FROM YOUR HOME OR OFFICE!

 The following FAQs provide specific information about LRP test administrations.
 Candidates must review the WCC candidate handbook for full certification program policies and information.

-*During this time, the WCC exam will still be offered via computer-based testing at PSI test centers and via paper and pencil at select sites as is detailed in the WCC Candidate Handbook available on the NAWCO web site.
+The WCC exam will still be offered via computer-based testing at PSI test centers and via paper and pencil at select sites as is detailed in the WCC Candidate Handbook available on the NAWCO web site.

 What is live-remote proctoring (LRP)?